duo-labs/cloudmapper/README.md

 This step uses the CLI to make `describe` and `list` calls and records the json in the folder specified by the account name under `account-data`.

+Locally, AWS CLI must be configured with proper access key and region information.
+Generate new access keys in AWS Console and input the generated keys to `aws configure` if you have not done so yet.

 You must have AWS credentials configured that can be used by the CLI with read permissions for the different metadata to collect.
 This can be granted via the `SecurityAudit` policy, or can be reduced to an even more minimal set of permissions if desired for network visualization.
 The minimal policy needed is:

 ```